The best budget electric bikes

 Yes – both regular bikes and eBikes are suitable for everyone, but the question which should be asked is what kind of bike is right for you.

 You wouldn’t buy a two-seater sports car if you needed to drive around two kids and a dog; you would look for something like an estate or an SUV; the same can be said for bikes.
-If you’re going around town, a more comfortable, relaxed rider like a hybrid or an urban bike would be suitable, but if you wanted to attack the hills and country lanes, a more road-focused eBike would suit.
+If you’re going around town, a more comfortable, relaxed rider like a hybrid electric bike or an urban bike would be suitable, but if you wanted to attack the hills and country lanes, a more road-focused eBike would suit.

 eBikes can help people who have lower back problems, knee problems or health concerns because the additional help from an electric motor can elevate the stress on these areas and help increase your riding time.